 (Unless, of course, you are a palaeontologist…or as the Chinese would say a Ancient + Life + Animal + Scientist!).

-I couldn't spell half of these dinosaur names in English for this article, but once I knew how the Chinese word was constructed, typing in the right characters was simple.
+I couldn't spell half of these dinosaur names in English for this article.
+But once I knew how the construction of the Chinese word, typing in the right characters was simple.